VictorMendez96/team-profile-generator/README.md

 ## Usage
 Once you have installed the program.
 Run a 'node index.js' in your terminal while in the program folder.
 The program will begin and you will see the menu.
 Add as many employees as necessary and then choose done.
 You will be notified when the team profile has been generated.
 You can retrieve the HTML file from the dist/ folder.
-For more details, watch my tutorial provided below.
+For more details, watch my tutorial provided below!

 ## Application Screenshots
 ![Start](./dist/assets/program-start.png)